-In MMV, the Acordionero Field has a firm volumetric contract which will end by approximately the first quarter of 2018.
-A tender process is ongoing and will award in time for completion of present contract.
-Presently, we truck these volume 530 kilometers to the buyer at Puerto Bahia, Cartagena Bay.
+In MMV, the Acordionero Field production is currently sold to Trafigura.
+We truck this volume 530 kilometers to the buyer at Puerto Bahia, Cartagena Bay and 165 kilometers to the buyer at Impala Terminals, Barrancabermeja.
 We are evaluating the construction of a pipeline tie in at the Acordionero Field, which is expected to provide us with access to the Port of Coveñas for future sales at the export terminal.
-Production from the minor fields in MMV is sold at the wellhead on a short-term contract which will expire February 28, 2018.
-A tender process is ongoing.
+Production from the minor fields in MMV is sold at the wellhead on a contract which will expire April 30, 2019.

-Trucking options for Llanos include: (1) from the Garibay Jilguero Field to facilities at Cusiana Station, a distance of approximately 75 kilometers; and (2) from the Llanos 22 Ramiriqui Field to facilities at Cusiana Station, a distance of approximately 35 kilometers.
+Trucking options for Llanos include: (1) from the Garibay Jilguero Field to facilities at Cusiana Station, a distance of approximately 77 kilometers; and (2) from the Llanos 22 Ramiriqui Field to facilities at Cusiana Station, a distance of approximately 45 kilometers.